Nanoman91/certification-java-8-oca/README.md

 	- Each file can contain only one public class.
 	- The filename must match the class name, including case, and have a `.java` extension.
 - using `L` instead of `l` for long declaration is appreciated
-- **WARNING :** be careful with numbers declaration especially these one
+- **WARNING :** be careful with numbers' declaration especially these one

 	```java
 	System.out.println(56); // 56 normal int